Theory of Multi-photon Processes for Applications in Quantum Control: Application: Fluxonium

 To check the accuracy of Floquet perturbation theory at different orders, we demonstrate the fidelity of a $\pi$-rotation for various drive amplitudes in~\cref{fig:comparison}(c).
 The fidelity of the transfer is given by $F=|\langle 1|\psi(t_\pi)\rangle|^2$, where $t_\pi=\pi/\Omega_R$ is chosen according to the predicted values of the Rabi frequency at different orders of perturbation theory (solid colors) or according to the numerically optimized results, $t_\pi=t_{\rm op}$ (red dots).
 As above, the drive frequency is determined by the solution of $\Delta(\omega_d)=0$ at the corresponding orders and by numerical optimization, respectively.
 Fig.~\ref{fig:comparison}(c) demonstrates that, given the $r_H=7$th-order theoretical prediction for the resonant frequency and the Rabi rate, we can achieve population transfer fidelities at the level of $99.5\%$ for small drive amplitudes.

 Nonetheless, for the given parameters of the fluxonium, the Floquet perturbation theory approximately converges around $r_H=5$th order, as increasing to $r_H=7$th order leads to insignificant improvements in~\cref{fig:comparison}(c).
 The remaining difference in fidelities between the Floquet perturbation theory and the numerically optimized solution can be attributed to the fast oscillating components of the state populations during the time evolution under the constant drive, which are clearly visible in the fidelity oscillations in~\cref{fig:comparison}(c).
 This more complicated evolution means that the optimal transfer no longer occurs at $\Delta=0$ of the effective two-level model.
 To illustrate this point, we plot in Fig.~\ref{fig:comparison}(d) the transfer infidelity, evaluated at a time $t_\pi=t_{\rm op}^{(r_H,r_W)}$.
 Here, the optimal time is evaluated by a numerical search in the same way as the numerically optimized results, but using only $\H_\eff$ and $W$ evaluated up to the respective orders.
-This comparison shows that for the current task, perturbation theory at order $(r_H=7,r_W=4)$ is essentially indistinguishable from the full numerics, while moderate driving strengths deviations in the percent level may still occur at lower orders.
-Note that for increasing drive amplitude, the fidelity of the state transfer decreases again, even for the numerically optimized solution.
+This comparison shows that for the current task, perturbation theory at order $(r_H=7,r_W=4)$ is essentially indistinguishable from the full numerics, while moderate driving strengths deviations in the percent level may still occur at lower orders. \corr{ In a generic setting, when the comparison with the exact numerics is not accessible, the minimal order required for a desired fidelity is determined from the convergence of the series, i.e. by checking whether increasing the order improves the fidelity up to a chosen tolerance. } Note that for increasing drive amplitude, the fidelity of the state transfer decreases again, even for the numerically optimized solution.
 This can be attributed to leakage out of the computational subspace, i.e., a nonvanishing population of state $|2\rangle$.